jackdewinter/pymarkdown/docs/extensions/front-matter.md

 the Markdown token stream.
 As with all other tokens, this token contains the necessary information to successfully rebuild the Front Matter Block from that data.
-This may be used by rules that need to examine the Front Matter block data and need a character-by-character accurate record of what was in the Front Matter Block element.
+This may be used by rules that need to examine the Front Matter Block Data and need a accurate character-by-character record of what was in the Front Matter Block element.

 For more casual use, the `matter_map` property contains a dictionary